simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for May 13-May 15 2025
+Solar Radiation Storm Forecast for May 14-May 16 2025

-              May 13  May 14  May 15
+              May 14  May 15  May 16
-S1 or greater    1%      1%      1%
+S1 or greater   75%     10%      1%

-Rationale: No S1 (Minor) or greater solar radiation storms are expected.
-No significant active region activity favorable for radiation storm production is forecast.
+Rationale: The greater than 10 MeV proton flux is expected to reach and/or hover around the 10 MeV warning threshold on 14 May.
+The current S1 Warning is valid through 14/1200 UTC.

 C. NOAA Radio Blackout Activity and Forecast

-No radio blackouts were observed over the past 24 hours.
+Radio blackouts reaching the R3 levels were observed over the past 24 hours.
+The largest was at May 13 2025 1538 UTC.

-Radio Blackout Forecast for May 13-May 15 2025
+Radio Blackout Forecast for May 14-May 16 2025

-              May 13        May 14        May 15
+              May 14        May 15        May 16
 R1-R2           15%           10%           10%
 R3 or greater    1%            1%            1%

-Rationale: There is a slight chance for R1-R2 (Minor-Moderate) radio blackouts on 13-15 May.
+Rationale: There is a slight chance for R1-R2 (Minor-Moderate) radio blackouts on 14-16 May.

 ```